newtdes/newtdes.github.io/_pages/hkust.md

 In no particular order and preference, I want to pay early tribute to my friends here, who are very supportive towards me, who have been carrying me throughout my time at HKUST.
 Without them, I cannot survive in this intense environment!

+I actually remember my friends' English romanization, since I believe it is important to remember people's names as a whole.

 1. Brian Chen Shr-en, from Taiwan

 Okay, I can say that Brian and I took a lot of classes together, but we did not actually open our mouth to start a conversation until Fall 2024.
 Brian's mind is brilliant, and honestly I do not know how many times I have to emphasize the word **brilliant**.
 He excels in both mathematics and computer science, and to me he is like 學長 (xuezhang or hsueh ch'ang, means senior) due to his pretty mature personality.